NicholasTamburri/marist-mscs621-nicholas/docs/index.md

 you need is a word and a language.
 Try it out [here](http://language-translator-env.vihuhsbm6k.us-west-2.elasticbeanstalk.com).

 Need to know how to spell "mustache" in French?
-All you need to know is how to spell `/mustache/en-fr` at the end of your browser's address field.
+Just add `/mustache/en-fr` to the end of the app's home page URL. field.
 Wondering if there's an English word for "baguette"?
 [This link](http://language-translator-env.vihuhsbm6k.us-west-2.elasticbeanstalk.com/baguette/fr-en)
-will suggest one.
+will provide one.
 Want to translate multiple words at once?
 Use `%20` [between the words](http://language-translator-env.vihuhsbm6k.us-west-2.elasticbeanstalk.com/between%20the%20words/en-fr).

 Word Translator draws its information from the IBM Cloud Language